rssiuiuc/NHPI/README.md

 ## 📢 Note

 The interactive GEE demo is currently accessible.
-The complete source code (JavaScript and Python) will be released after the formal publication of the associated paper.
+The complete source code (JavaScript) will be released after the formal publication of the associated paper.